- Lyme disease is treated with antibiotics to kill the bacteria.

 See NICE Guideline – Management for recommended doses of each drug.
 Because the bacteria can penetrate the spinal fluid (though this does not always happen) it is important that high enough antibiotic concentrations are reached in the spinal fluid.
 Research has shown that doxycycline at 200mg twice a day achieves the necessary levels in the spinal fluid much faster than with the 100 mg twice per day .

-This is why the higher dose is recommended if the disease is affecting the central nervous system, and IV ceftriaxone is not thought appropriate.
+This is why the higher dose is recommended if the disease is affecting the central nervous system, in a situation where IV ceftriaxone is not thought appropriate.

 Duration of treatment